 Let's use email personalization that goes beyond names

-If you haven’t used personalized emails yet, you should know that you’re not the only one.
+If you haven’t used personalized emails yet, you should know that you are not the only one.
 The reason for this is because it’s effortless to overdo it, and many businesses don’t know how to collect the right data.
 Even if they do collect it, they have no idea how to go about it with all the extra information.

 Understanding the Name Strategy

-It’s inevitable that people are drawn to their name.
+It is inevitable that people are drawn to their name.
 When someone calls your name from across the room, your instinct is to turn around even if you don’t recognize the voice.

-Don’t you feel more drawn to the person that has the same name as you?
-The same applies to emails.
 When people see their names in the subject line, they will pay attention to what you have to say.

 The study by the Stanford Graduate School of Business has highlighted the following:

 • It increases the probability of open rates by 20%

 • It can boost sales by 30%